kurkovpavel/orangepi5_ncc_visual_tracker/README.md

 cmake ..
 make

-#Run
+#Run via ssh
 ./visual_tracker

-Be sure you have non-gui linux and mouse connected to usb
+Be sure you have non-gui linux, monitor and mouse connected to orange pi 5 directly.

+Left-click object you want to track, right-click to stop tracking